Large-scale magnetic field in the Monoceros OB-1 East molecular cloud: Data used

 where the two-argument function $\mathrm{atan}$ is used to account for the $\pi$-periodicity.
 The POS magnetic field angle $\bang$ is obtained via rotation of $\polang$ by $\pi/2$:

 The {\planck} data are in the COSMO convention adopted from \cite{zaldarriaga1998}, this is the reason for taking the negative value of $U$.
-Both angles are defined in the range from $-90^{\circ}$ to $90^{\circ}$ in Eq.~\ref{eq:polang}, and are counted positively from Galactic North to East according to the IAU convention. \\ These quantities are biased due to non-linearity of the equations above and presence of noise in the data \citep{serkowski1958,quinn2012,montier1}, especially at low signal-to-noise ratios ($\snr$).
-We estimate the $\snr$ on the polarisation parameters by calculating the classical estimates of the uncertainties \citep{montier1}, which takes into account the full noise variance matrix.
-The resulting {$\snr$} of the polarisation fraction and the uncertainty of polarisation angle are shown in Fig.~\ref{fig:snrp}.
-We observe that the uncertainty on the angle can be up to $20^{\circ}$ even for reasonable, larger than three, $\snr$ of the polarisation fraction.
-It is worth noting that $\snr$ is overestimated as the classical estimate fails at low true signal-to-noise ratios \citep{Montier2}.
-To increase the reliability of the data and of the {$\snr$} estimation, we compute the Bayesian estimates of $p, \, \polang$, and the corresponding uncertainties by performing Monte-Carlo simulations to build posterior probability density functions (PDF) as described in \cite{planck2014-xix}.
-In what follows, $p$ and $\polang$ stand for the mean Bayesian estimates of polarisation fraction and angle, while $\sigma_p$ and $\sigma_{\polang}$ denote their uncertainties calculated from variances over the PDFs, and only pixels with $\snr(p) \geq 2$ and $\sigma_{\polang} < 10^{\circ}$ are considered.
+Both angles are defined in the range from $-90^{\circ}$ to $90^{\circ}$ in Eq.~\ref{eq:polang}, and are counted positively from Galactic North to East according to the IAU convention.
+The maps were extracted from the all sky maps in HEALPix format provided by the {\planck} Legacy Archive\footnote{\url{pla.esac.esa.int}} and brought to the Equatorial coordinates system. \\ The polarisation fraction and angles are biased due to the non-linearity of the equations above and to the presence of noise in the data \citep{serkowski1958,quinn2012,montier1}, especially at low signal-to-noise ratios ($\snr$).
+We estimate the $\snr$ of the polarisation parameters by calculating the classical estimates of the uncertainties \citep{montier1}, which takes into account the full noise variance matrix.
+This allowed us to reveal that the uncertainty of the angle in some regions of the map can be high up to $20^{\circ}$ even for reasonable, larger than three, $\snr$ of the polarisation fraction.
+It is worth noting that the $\snr$ is overestimated as the classical estimate fails at low true $\snr$s \citep{Montier2}.
+Thus, to increase the reliability of the data and of the {$\snr$} estimation, we compute the Bayesian estimates of $p, \, \polang$, and the corresponding uncertainties by performing Monte-Carlo simulations to build posterior probability density functions (PDF) as described in \cite{planck2014-xix}.
+In what follows, $p$ and $\polang$ stand for the mean posterior Bayesian estimates of polarisation fraction and angle, while $\sigma_p$ and $\sigma_{\polang}$ denote their uncertainties calculated from variances over the PDFs.
+The resulting {$\snr$} of $p$ and the uncertainty of $\polang$ are shown in Fig.~\ref{fig:snrp}.
+In this study, we considered only pixels with $\snr(p) \geq 2$ and $\sigma_{\polang} < 10^{\circ}$.
+This selection leads to a distribution of $\sigma_{\polang}$ that peaks around $3.5^{\circ}$ (Fig.~\ref{fig:sigpsi}).

-\subsubsection{Column density map:}
+\subsubsection{Column density map}